republique-et-canton-de-geneve/logchainer/README.md

 This section provides the list of the expected exceptions.
 Any other exception that might be raised won't be handled.
 Legend: (I) stands for: the exception generates a program interruption.
 (NI) stands for: the exception generates no program interruption.

 - NameException: (ClientService::registerEvent) the pattern of the name is incorrect.
 (NI)
 - FileAlreadyExistsException: (FolderService::moveFileInDirWithNoSameNameFile) a file with the same name already exists in the directory.
+(I)
 - FileNotFoundException/NoSuchFileException:
 	- (FolderService::moveFileInDirWithNoSameNameFile) the file couldn't be found in the input directory (possibly it was detected but it was removed before being processed).
+(I)
 	- (LogChainerService::chainingLogFile) (2 occurrences) the files were not found in the working directory.
+(I)
 	- (LogWatcherService::getPreviousFileHash) at stream opening time, the previous file wasn't found in the working directory.
+(I)
 - IOException:
 	- (FolderService::moveFileInDirWithNoSameNameFile) when an IOException is raised in Files::move.
+(I)
 	- (FolderService::copyFileToDirByReplacingExisting) when an IOException is raised in Files::copy.
+(I)
 	- (HashService::getLogHash) error when reading the given stream.
+(I)
 	- (LogChainerService::chainingLogFile) error when reading the stream opened on the file to process.
+(I)
 	- (LogChainerService::accessToTmpFile) error when reading the stream opened on the temp file.
+(I)
 	- (LogChainerService::insertionOfMessage) error while manipulating the streams.
+(I)
 	- (LogWatcherService::initializeFileWatcherByClient) error while initializing the watchKey.
+(I)
 	- (LogWatcherService::getPreviousFileHash) error when reading the stream from the previous file in the working directory.
+(I)
 - UnsupportedEncodingException: (LogWatcherService::newFileTreatment) encoding type isn't a valid Charset.
+(I)
 - JAXBException: (LogChainer::loadConfiguration) error while loading the configurations from the XML file.
+(I)
 - CorruptedKeyException: (LogWatcherService::processEvents) the directory isn't accessible anymore or the key is corrupted.
+(I)
 - WatchServiceError: (Client::constructor) error while creating the watchService.
+(I)

 ## Monitoring